-Imig Music Building
+Imig Music Building, S235

-Dr. Gardner, outside of his work at the University, maintains his private studio and additionally gives master classes and lectures internationally while continuing to perform.
+Gardner, outside of his work at the University, maintains his private studio and additionally gives master classes and lectures internationally while continuing to perform.

-Dr. Gardner has been privileged to work with artists such as Ray Charles, Doc Severinson, Wayne Bergeron, Lenny Pickett, Mark Inouye, Don Green, Allan Vizzutti, the Canadian Brass, Michael Tillson-Thomas, Esa-Pekka Solonen, and David Zinman, to name a few.
+Gardner has been privileged to work with artists such as Ray Charles, Doc Severinson, Wayne Bergeron, Lenny Pickett, Mark Inouye, Don Green, Allan Vizzutti, the Canadian Brass, Michael Tillson-Thomas, Esa-Pekka Solonen, and David Zinman, to name a few.
 He can be heard on the Naxos, Mark Records, and BX Entertainment labels and is a Bach performing artist and clinician.
 His first album, On Track, has been lauded as having a velvety tone that never loses roundness, strength and technical skills, and playing with all the feeling we want to hear (American Record Guide).
-His newest album, Sempiternal Songs, features new music and arrangements for trumpet and harp.
+His sophomore album, Sempiternal Songs, features new music and arrangements for trumpet and harp.

 Holding memberships with professional associations, Gardner actively participates with the International Trumpet Guild where is Vice President/President-Elect, College Music Society, and National Association of College Wind and Percussion Instructors, as well as the National Trumpet Competition.
 In 2010, Gardner was honored for his philanthropic work as Spotlight Artist of the Year by Music for Autism.
 He is now the Artistic Manager for Music for Autism, programming music nationally for those with autism and their families, and most importantly, helping raise awareness and advocating for those with autism.

 Gardner is indebted to all of his main trumpet teachers: Vincent Penzarella, Mark Gould, Marie Speziale, James Thompson, Boyde Hood and Paul Salvo.